32 Snot’s People

 ‘What and get treated by those native witchdoctors and Paki quacks?
 It’s like the Cotton Club in there.’

-Pulling away again, this time for good, I advised him, ‘If they upset you, get them to turn off the lights.
+Pulling away again, this time for good, I advised him, ‘If they get you worked up, get them to turn off the lights.
 You won’t know the difference.’

 ‘Waddya gonna do now?’